-- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. using the CASIO Trademark and Design or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any products that are not genuine CASIO Products or are not authorized by Plaintiff to be sold in connection with the CASIO Trademark and Design; - b. passing off, inducing, or enabling others to sell or pass off any products as genuine CASIO Products or any other products produced by Plaintiff that are not Plaintiff's or are not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the CASIO Trademark and Design; - c. committing any acts calculated to cause consumers to believe that Defendants' counterfeit CASIO Products are those sold under the authorization, control, or supervision of Plaintiff, or are sponsored by, approved by, or otherwise connected with Plaintiff; - d. further infringing the CASIO Trademark and Design and damaging Plaintiff's goodwill;
+- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily preliminarily, and permanently enjoined and restrained from: - a. using the CASIO Trademarks and Patented Designs or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any products that are not genuine CASIO Products or is not authorized by Plaintiff to be sold in connection with the CASIO Trademarks and Patented Designs; - b. passing off, inducing, or enabling others to sell or pass off any products as genuine CASIO Products or any other products produced by Plaintiff that is not Plaintiff's or not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the CASIO Trademarks and Patented Designs;

-- e. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for Plaintiff, nor authorized by Plaintiff to be sold or offered for sale, and which bear any trademark and patented design of Plaintiff, including the CASIO Trademark and Design, or any reproductions, counterfeit copies, or colorable imitations thereof; - f. using, linking to, transferring, selling, exercising control over, or otherwise owning the Online Marketplace Accounts, the Defendant Domain Names, or any other domain name or online marketplace account that is being used to sell or is the means by which Defendants could continue to sell counterfeit CASIO Products; and - g. operating and/or hosting websites at the Defendant Domain Names and any other domain names registered or operated by Defendants that are involved with the distribution, marketing, advertising, offering for sale, or sale of any product bearing the CASIO Trademark and Design or any reproduction, counterfeit copy or colorable imitation thereof that are not genuine CASIO Products or not authorized by Plaintiff to be sold in connection with the CASIO Trademark and Design; - 2) That Defendants, within fourteen (14) days after service of judgment with notice of entry thereof upon them, be required to file with the Court and serve upon Plaintiff a written report under oath setting forth in detail the manner and form in which Defendants have complied with paragraph 1, a through g, above; - 3) Entry of an Order that, at Plaintiff's choosing, the registrant of the Defendant Domain Names registries for the Defendant Domain Names, including, but not limited to, VeriSign, Inc.,
+- c. committing any acts calculated to cause consumers to believe that Defendants' counterfeit CASIO Products are those sold under the authorization, control, or supervision of Plaintiff, or are sponsored by, approved by, or otherwise connected with Plaintiff; - d. further infringing the CASIO Trademarks and Patented Designs and damaging Plaintiff's goodwill; - e. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for Plaintiff, nor authorized by Plaintiff to be sold or offered for sale, and which bear any trademarks and patented designs of Plaintiff, including the CASIO Trademarks and Patented Designs, or any reproductions, counterfeit copies, or colorable imitations thereof; and - f. using, linking to, transferring, selling, exercising control over, or otherwise owning the Online Marketplace Accounts or any other online marketplace account that is being used to sell or is the means by which Defendants could continue to sell counterfeit CASIO Products;

-Neustar, Inc., Afilias Limited, CentralNic, Nominet, and the Public Interest Registry shall disable the Defendant Domain Names and make them inactive and untransferable;
+2) That Defendants, within fourteen (14) days after service of judgment with notice of entry thereof upon them, be required to file with the Court and serve upon Plaintiff a written report under oath setting forth in detail the manner and form in which Defendants have complied with paragraph 1, a through g, above;

-4) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer and Aliexpress, Alibaba Group Holding Ltd., Alipay.com Co., Ltd. and any related Alibaba entities (collectively, "Alibaba"), Amazon.com, Inc. ("Amazon"), Context Logic, Inc. ("Wish"), eBay.com ("eBay"), and PayPal.com ("PayPal"), social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendant Domain Names, and domain name registrars, shall:
+3) Entry of an Order that, upon Plaintiff's request, those in privity with Defendants and those with notice of the injunction, including any online marketplaces such as iOffer, PayPal, Amazon and Walmart, social media platforms, Facebook, YouTube, LinkedIn, Twitter, Internet search engines such as Google, Bing and Yahoo, web hosts for the Defendant Online marketplace accounts, and domain name registrars, shall:

-- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit CASIO Products using the CASIO Trademark and Design, including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit CASIO Products using the CASIO Trademark and Design; and - c. take all steps necessary to prevent links to the Defendant Domain Names identified in Schedule A from displaying in search results, including, but not limited to, removing links to the Defendant Domain Names from any search index.
+- a. disable and cease providing services for any accounts through which Defendants engage in the sale of counterfeit CASIO Products using the CASIO Trademarks and Patented Designs, including any accounts associated with the Defendants listed in Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit CASIO Products using the CASIO Trademarks and Patented Designs; and

-- 5) That the amount of damages awarded to Plaintiff to compensate Plaintiff for infringement of the CASIO Design be increased by three times the amount thereof, as provided by 35 U.S.C. § 284; - 6) In the alternative, that Plaintiff be awarded all profits realized by Defendants from Defendants' infringement of the CASIO Design pursuant to 35 U.S.C. § 289;
+4) That the amount of damages awarded to Plaintiff to compensate Plaintiff for infringement of the CASIO Patented Designs be increased by three times the amount thereof, as provided by 35 U.S.C. § 284;

+5) In the alternative, that Plaintiff be awarded all profits realized by Defendants from Defendants' infringement of the CASIO Patented Designs pursuant to 35 U.S.C. § 289;